McCall, Idaho: Nearby

 Tamarack Resort is southwest of McCall, on the west side of Cascade Reservoir, also known as Lake Cascade.
 Originally conceived as "Valbois" in the early 1980s, the project was revived as "WestRock" in the late 1990s and ultimately renamed "Tamarack" in 2002.
 Tamarack opened for lift-served skiing on December 15, 2004, with a summit elevation of 7660 ft on West Mountain, up Rock Creek.
 Its vertical drop was over 2700 ft; it used five chairlifts and a poma lift.
 The slopes on Tamarack faced east, overlooking the Cascade Reservoir and Long Valley.
 The resort also offered, Osprey Meadows, an 18-hole championship golf course overlooking the Cascade Lake.
 The course was originally designed by Robert Trent Jones II and renovated by Robert Trent Jones Jr prior to its reopening in 2024.
-The resort also offfers boating on Lake Cascade and miles of mountain biking trails.
+The resort also offers boating on Lake Cascade and miles of mountain biking trails.
 The resort now offers a variety of activities in addition to winter mountain sports, hosting many summer concerts, mountain biking competitions, golf tournaments and community activities.

 Jug Mountain Ranch is southeast of McCall at the foot of Jughandle Mountain and includes 1,000 acres of open space.
-Winter activities include nordic skiing and snowshoeing on 16 miles of groomed trails.
+Winter activities include Nordic skiing and snowshoeing on 16 miles of groomed trails.
 Summer activities feature 20 miles of hiking and mountain biking on trails.
 In addition, Jug Mountain Ranch Golf Course provides a variety of terrain and vista.
 The course was designed by Don Knott, who had worked with Robert Trent Jones II, designer of Osprey Meadows at Tamarack Resort.